eifzed/eifzed/README.md

 # Welcome to My GitHub Profile

-Hi there! 👋 I'm a Backend Software Engineer at **Company X**.
+Hi there! 👋 I'm a Backend Software Engineer at **Tokopedia**.
 I specialize in building robust and scalable backend systems using **Go (Golang), Python, and C#**.
 My expertise extends to working with both relational and non-relational databases, networking, and implementing CI/CD pipelines.

 ## Skills and Expertise